moneycle/moneycle.github.io/_posts/2015-07-30-building-a-bridge-to-social-security.markdown

 [^1]: For most people, delaying social security benefits to age 70 is the best decision, so all examples in this article assume that social security benefits will start at that age.

-[^2]: Most of this articles talks about social security for brevity's sake but the same principles apply equally to other future income streams such as pensions.
+[^2]: Most of this article refers to social security for brevity's sake but the same principles apply equally to other future income streams such as pensions.

 [^3]: The Social Security Administration uses the maximum 35 years of earnings over your entire working career in their formula to determine your benefits.